 Fleas are a threat throughout the year, and infestations can continue for months if you're not careful.
 Taking action as soon as possible, and ridding your house of them once you spot fleas will prevent complicated situations and you won't have to use any harsh pesticides.

 A great way to trap and kill fleas in your house is by using flea traps.
-You will find various traps at your local pet store but there are some proven methods you can try in your own home, for a fraction of the price, when you build your own safe homemade flea trap.
+You will find various traps at your local pet store such as electric flea traps, but there are some proven methods you can try in your own home, for a fraction of the price, when you build your own safe homemade flea trap.

 Before we get to making your own DIY homemade flea trap, remember that flea traps should be used in conjunction with other flea-control measures, like flea shampoos and flea powders, to truly be effective.
 Flea traps, bought or homemade, will not help with fleas that are already on your dog – they have all the warmth and sustenance they need and will completely ignore any traps.